jake-mainframe/Privesc/README.md

 Some scripts to quickly escalate on z/OS given certain misconfigurations.
 These techniques have been around for a while, I just stringed some code together to have something easy to use in a pentest.

+## UELV.APF
+### Description
+This tool will check access to BPX.FILEATTR.APF.
+This allows you to create APF authorised programs in USS.
+It will spawn a ACEE Special bit shell.

+### Usage
+./UELF.APF will create a exec called aceesh
+./UELF.APF testshell will create a exec all testshell

 ## ELV.APF
 ### Description
 This tool will list APF authorized libraries by browsing control blocks in memory.
 For each library it returns the access right of the current user.